khachoang1412/khachoang1412.github.io/_pages/activities.md

 ### International Journals

+* IEEE Internet of Things Journal
+* IEEE Journal on Selected Areas in Information Theory
 * IEEE Transactions on Information Theory
 * IEEE Transactions on Vehicular Technology
 * IEEE Transactions on Communications